sseanik/python-cheatsheet-1531/README.md

 b = {'b', 'c', 'd'}
 c = {'A', 'a', 'b', 'c', 'd', 'e'}

-# If a is a subset of bc
+# If a is a subset of c
 a.issubset(c) # True

 # If c is a superset of a